 August is National Make-A-Will Month and an incredible opportunity for nonprofits to increase their planned gifts.

-The easiest planned gift for your nonprofit’s supporters to make is to leave a portion of their estate to your organization as a bequest in their will.
-Even if that gift is only 1% of a donor’s total estate, it can have a huge impact for your nonprofit’s future.
-The average planned gift given via FreeWill is more than $60,000.
+The easiest planned gift for your nonprofit’s supporters is to leave a portion of their estate to your organization as a bequest in their will.
+Even if that gift is only 1% of a donor’s total estate, it can have a huge impact on your nonprofit’s future.
+The average planned gift given via FreeWill is more than $50,000.

-And only about 30% of Americans say they have a will, which means that most of your supporters should make one.
-If you’re part of a planned giving or fundraising team at a nonprofit, it’s time for you to make the most of this annual event.
-Even if you don't have a full planned giving campaign devoted to Make-A-Will Month, you should at least promote it several times via email, social media, and other communications.
+Yet only about 30% of Americans say they have a will, which means that most of your supporters likely don’t have one yet.
+If you’re part of a planned giving, development, or fundraising team at a nonprofit, it’s time for you to make the most of this annual event.
+Even if you don't have a full planned giving campaign devoted to Make-A-Will Month, you should at least promote it several times via email, social media, and other communication channels.

-Here are three tips for you to market Make-A-Will Month to your supporters and capture more planned gifts.
+Here are three tips to promote Make-A-Will Month to your supporters and capture more planned gifts.

-1. Dispel common myths around making a will.
+1. Dispel common myths about making a will.

 Make-A-Will Month is the perfect moment to demystify will-making for your supporters.
 When you communicate about making a will, you should make it clear that everyone needs one — even if they plan to live to 150.
-Here’s what you can say to your supporters to dispel these common myths around creating a last will and testament:
+Here’s what you can say to your supporters to dispel these common myths about creating a last will and testament:

 Myth: Wills are only important if you have a lot of money or property.

 Fact: This is false.
 There are many reasons to have a will.
 Wills can do quite a bit more than just name who gets your money and property.
 With a will, you can also nominate guardians for your minor children, name caretakers for your pets, leave instructions for digital assets, write your funeral wishes, and more.
-A will can also save your loved ones the time, money, and stress that comes with lengthy, expensive probate court proceedings.
+A will can also save your loved ones the time, money, and stress of lengthy, expensive probate court proceedings.

 Myth: My family knows what I want, so I don’t need a will.